 Volunteering in high-energy fundraisers, seeing clients grow and flourish, and above all, working with wonderful people who care about what they do has made this one of Joe’s most rewarding positions.

 Joe is passionate about camping, hanging out with good friends and playing video games.
 He briefly left Gilead in 2013 but returned because he “believes in Gilead’s mission and “missed being in an environment which allows employees and clients to thrive.”
 Joe’s infectious laugh, which can be heard from building to building, combined with his sense of humor and IT knowledge has allowed him to bring new and innovative technology to Gilead, making our agency a leader in service delivery and quality.

 He enjoys spending time with his wife and two girls.
-They often go hiking, and kayaking, and are sure to make an annual camping trip to Acadia National Park, one of Rob’s favorite places.
-Protecting the environment is a priority for Rob, which led to his investment in solar panels for his home and an electric car for his family.
+They enjoy playing board games together, travelling, and are sure to make an annual trip to Acadia National Park, one of Rob’s favorite places.
 Up for any challenge Rob has been seen sky diving, bungee jumping, driving a motorcycle across the United States and backpacking through Europe.

 Sheryl earned her Master’s Degree in Industrial/Organizational Psychology from the University of New Haven.
 Having interned at nonprofit agencies, Gilead’s welcoming community was a natural transition for her.
 She joined the Human Resources team in 2011 and held several positions within the department before becoming the Director of Human Resources in 2018.

 Sheryl is on the Board of Human Resources Young Professionals Group and is a member of the HRACC.
 She enjoys volunteering on various committees, both for Gilead and in the community.
 In her spare time, you will find her at a Zumba class or trying foods from different cultures.